Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 A procedure / subroutine is also defined as a *sequence of program instructions* that performs a **specific task**.

 Same as function; it can be [[Functions and Procedures - Python#Calling a Function / Procedure| called]] into the main program to executed.
-But it has some differences and some as wee say "*quirks and features*".
+But it has some differences and some as we say "*quirks and features*".

-> See below ( $\downarrow$ )  for the differences between functions and procedures.
+> See below $\downarrow$ for the differences between functions and procedures.

 ### Arguments and Passing of Values ( see *[[Functions and Procedures - Python#Parameters | parameters]]* below )